-43 Ms. McGrath informed the Committee that if a majority (5 members) of the Committee attends the public meeting there will be a violation pursuant to the Open Meetings Act.
-She said that there is not enough time to send out notice when the meeting is Wednesday therefore only three members of this Committee could attend.
+Ms. McGrath informed the Committee that if a majority (5 members) of the Committee attends the public meeting there will be a violation pursuant to the Open Meetings Act.
+She said that there is not enough time

 6. County Board Chair's Report